somebox/radio-retrofit-asc-tuner/README.md

 ![Radio Retrofit](./doc/hero.jpg)

-The display was originally a 7-segment frequency display, replaced with [RetroText](https://github.com/PixelTheater/retrotext) to form a custom 18x char 4x6 LED matrix.
-The buttons and LEDs are controlled with the [Lights n' Buttons](https://github.com/PixelTheater/lights-and-buttons) PCB, which features the IS37FL3737 LED driver for the matrix, and the TCA8418 keypad controller.
-There's a single big tuner knob which has been re-wired to a pushbutton rotary encoder.
-This will be used to change the station or preset, or navigate menus and playlists.
+The display was originally a 7-segment frequency display, replaced with [RetroText](https://github.com/PixelTheater/retrotext) to form a custom 18-char 4×6 LED matrix display.
+The buttons and LEDs are controlled with the [Lights n' Buttons](https://github.com/PixelTheater/lights-and-buttons) PCB, which features the IS31FL3737 LED driver (12×11 usable matrix) and the TCA8418 keypad controller.
+There's a single big tuner knob which has been re-wired to a pushbutton rotary encoder for changing stations, selecting presets, and navigating menus.

 ## Overview of Firmware